kevinstarmack/CS5130---Advanced-Software-Engineering/Milestone #3/Final_Report.md

 	* Temporal Software Requirements are very key in the field of not only Requirements Engineering but also in Software Engineering.
 Temporal Requirements are usually the most important from a schedule standpoint in the development process

 * __Basic Research Questions__
-	1. Can text classification and part of speech tagging bridge the gap between formal and natural languages?
+	1. Can text classification and part of speech tagging be the key to bridging the gap between formal and natural languages?
 	2. Is it possible to implement this in an automated fashion?
 	3. How difficult will it be generating test cases for temporal requirements?